Learning distributed representations with efficient SoftMax normalization: Introduction

 \section{Introduction}

-A foundational role of machine learning is to provide expressive representations of complex objects with vectors that preserve some properties of the represented data.
-These vectors, also known as \emph{distributed representations} or \emph{embeddings}, enable otherwise ill-defined operations on the data, such as assessing their similarity \cite{bengio2013representation, bellet2015metric}.
-Relational patterns among the represented objects are a relevant example of a property that embedding vectors can encode.
+A foundational role of machine learning is providing complex objects with expressive vector representations that preserve some properties of the represented data.
+These vectors, also known as \emph{embeddings} or \emph{distributed representations}, enable otherwise ill-defined operations on the data, such as assessing their similarity \citep{bengio2013representation, bellet2015metric}.
+Relational patterns among the represented objects are a relevant example of a property that embedding vectors can efficiently encode.
 For instance, in language processing, distributed representations capture the semantic similarity between words, leveraging the patterns in which they appear in a text.
-This is possible, for instance, by training the attention score matrix ${\rm SoftMax}(XY^T)$, where $X, Y $ are two embedding matrices, possibly with $X = Y$.
-This term ranges between $0$ and $1$ for each pair of indices, promoting similar representations for related objects.
-The optimization of the attention scores motivates several embedding algorithms such as \texttt{Word2Vec} \cite{mikolov2013distributed} and the many ``\texttt{2Vec}''-type algorithms that followed.
-This term also appears in attention-based transformers, with great importance for several machine learning tasks \cite{vaswani2017attention}.
+One way of achieving this result is by training the softmax scores ${\rm SoftMax}(XY^T)$, where $X, Y$ are two embedding matrices, possibly with $X = Y$.
+The softmax scores range between $0$ and $1$ and can be used to promote similar representations for related objects.
+The optimization of the softmax scores is at the core of all ``\texttt{2Vec}''-type algorithms but is also key in attention-based transformers \citep{vaswani2017attention}.

-A known limitation of optimizing the attention scores lies in its computational complexity.
-For a system of $n$ objects, computing this matrix requires $\O(n^2)$ operations, which is impractical for large datasets.
-Methods to reduce this complexity have a long history and are still actively explored, as reviewed in \cite{tay2022efficient}.
-Since \cite{McFadden1977ModellingTC}, sampling was recognized as an effective workaround \cite{bengio2003quick}.
-One of the most popular methods is \emph{negative sampling} \cite{mikolov2013distributed}, considering \emph{de facto} an alternative loss function that can be computed in $\O(n)$ operations.
-While it has been extensively studied and improved \cite{mu2019revisiting, rawat2019sampled, shan2018confidence, bamler2020extreme}, several works highlighted the weaknesses of sampling \cite{landgraf2017word2vec, chen2018improving, qin2016novel, mimno2017strange}.
-Other methods rely on approximate, but easy-to-normalize forms of the attention score matrix \cite{wang2020linformer, xiong2021nystromformer} exploiting, for instance, the kernel trick \cite{choromanski2020rethinking, peng2021random}.